Our History: Fort Vancouver Regional Libraries

 2012

-Yacolt Library Express opens
+Yacolt Library Express opened.

 2013

-Vancouver Mall Library is renovated
+Vancouver Mall Library was renovated.

 2015

-Free return postage introduced
+Free return postage was introduced.

-Reinvestment, Renewal & Resilience (2020s–Present)
+Reinvestment, Renewal, and Resilience (2020s–Present)

 Recent years have brought transformative change.